Saadi Sultanate: Reunification and final years

 The Dala'iyya, an important Sufi brotherhood in the Middle Atlas, became the most important opposition, especially under Muhammad al-Hajj, who ruled them between 1636 and 1668.
 He organized the Berbers of the region into a regular army which defeated a Saadian army sent by Muhammad al-Shaykh al-Saghir to subdue them in 1638.
 In 1641 he also defeated Al-'Ayyashi with the help of Al-'Ayyashi's former allies, the Andalusians in Salé, who had turned against him.
 The Dala'iyya occupied the area but allowed the pirates to continue operating.
 That same year they also captured Fez.
 Thanks to these victories, they established a new Berber state across a large area, and even conducted foreign relations, especially with the Dutch, with whom they signed a treaty in 1651.

 The last Saadian sultan was Ahmad al-Abbas, the son of Muhammad al-Shaykh al-Saghir, who inherited a reduced state from his father in 1655.
 As a child, he was placed under the tutelage of his mother's tribe, before being was assassinated and usurped by his maternal uncle in 1658 or 1659, bringing Saadian rule officially to an end.
-Eventually, a new Sharifian dynasty, the Alaouites from the Tafilalt, defeated all other factions to become the sole rulers of Morocco.
-The first effective Alaouite sultan, Moulay Rashid, conquered Marrakesh in 1668.
+Eventually, a new Sharifian dynasty, the 'Alawis from the Tafilalt, defeated all other factions to become the sole rulers of Morocco.
+The first effective 'Alawi sultan, Moulay Rashid, conquered Marrakesh in 1668.